+Publication 505 explains the two methods for the pay-as-you-go federal income tax, withholding and estimated tax.
 This publication explains the two methods for the pay-as-you-go federal income tax, withholding and estimated tax.

+Publication 555 discusses community property laws that affect how you figure your income for your federal income tax return if you are married, live in a community property state or country, and file separate returns.
 This publication discusses community property laws that affect how you figure your income on your federal income tax return if you are married, live in a community property state or country, and file separate returns.

+Publication 570 discusses how to treat income received in U.S. possessions on your U.S. income tax return.
+It also discusses whether you have to file a return with the possession.
 This publication discusses how to treat income received in U.S. possessions on your income tax return.

 The earned income credit (EIC) is a tax credit for certain people who work and have earned income.

+Publication 915 explains the federal income tax rules for social security and equivalent tier 1 railroad retirement benefits.
 This publication explains the federal income tax rules for social security benefits and equivalent tier 1 railroad retirement benefits.
 It is prepared through the joint efforts of the Internal Revenue Service (IRS), the Social Security Administration (SSA), and the U.S. Railroad Retirement Board (RRB).

+Information about Publication 929, Tax Rules for Children and Dependents, including recent updates.
 This publication explains the filing requirements and other tax information for individuals who can be claimed as a dependent on another person's tax return.
 It also explains how to report and figure the tax on investment income of certain children (whether or not they can be claimed as dependents).

-This publication explains when a spouse may be relieved of tax, interest, and penalties on a joint tax return.
+Information about Publication 971, Innocent Spouse Relief, including recent updates and related forms.
+Publication 971 explains when a spouse may be relieved of tax, interest, and penalties on a joint tax return.